 Focus Group: Definition

-Focus group is defined as a small group of carefully selected participants who contribute in open discussions for research about a new product or a feature update or any other topic to generalize the results from this focus group to the entire population.
-A focus group is conducted in the presence of a moderator who will ensure the results are as unbiased and legitimate as possible.
+Focus group is defined as a small group of carefully selected participants who contribute in open discussions for research about a new product or a feature update or any other topic to generalize the results from this concentrated discussion to the entire population.
+It is conducted in the presence of a moderator who will ensure the results are as unbiased and legitimate as possible.

 In 1991, marketing and psychologist expert Ernest Dichter came up with the name “Focus Group” for meetings held with a limited group of participants who assembled with the objective of discussion.